MUlt1mate/protoc-gen-httpgo/README.md

 #### Middlewares

 You can define custom middlewares with specific arguments and return values.
 Pass a slice of middlewares to the constructor, and they will be invoked in the specified order.
+There are [middleware examples](https://github.com/MUlt1mate/protoc-gen-httpgo/blob/main/example/middleware/middlewares.go) for logs, timeout, headers, etc.

 ```go
 package implementation